We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 None of the rides had any kind of subtitles or anything for people speaking other languages.
 It’s a bit disappointing as a lot of the people there were tourists.
 The cast members also spoke very little or no English, so not very helpful.

-We enjoyed it a lot, even though they couldn’t understand most of what was said, but a little English would’ve been helpful.
+We enjoyed it a lot, even though Angelo and the kids couldn’t understand most of what was said, but a little English would’ve been helpful.

-There are maps and descriptions of the food on the restaurants in English and those are good, but not enough.
+There are maps and the descriptions of the food at the restaurants in English and those are good, but not enough.

 All in all, most rides don’t need any understanding of the language to be enjoyed, but some do.
 Even though you can get the general message, it’s not as much fun.